 Colleen: Have you ever seen "Stigmata?"

-I, not realizing she was referring to a movie, could only repeat her question: Have I SEEN STIGMATA?!??!"
+I, not realizing she was referring to a movie, could only repeat her question: Have I SEENSTIGMATA?!??!"

 Colleen started cracking up while I was still pondering whether or not it was possible that she may have encountered a living saint in possession of Christ's wounds.
 My face must have been priceless.